MatthewSonger/readme-generator/README.md

   * [GitHub Username](#github-username)
   * [E-mail Address](#e-mail-address)
   ## Description
-  Generates a professional readme
+  Allows a user to create a professional README.md file using Node.js

   ## Installation Instructions
   undefined

   ## Usage
- Used to easily create a readme file
+ Used to easily create a professional README.md file.

   ## Contributing
-  n/a
+  Fork repo and make a PR for any changes.

   ## Tests
   n/a